abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 ### Dynamic Text Template Store

 Prior to this version, it was hard to create text templates in different microservices and centrally manage them in a single admin application.
-For example, if you would define text template in your ordering microservice, then those text templates could not be seen on the administration microservice because the administration microservice would not any knowledge about that text templates (because it's hard-coded in the ordering microservice).
+For example, if you would define a text template in your ordering microservice, then those text templates could not be seen on the administration microservice because the administration microservice would not have any knowledge about that text template (because it's hard-coded in the ordering microservice).

-In this version, the Dynamic Text Template Store has been introduced to make the [Text Template Management module](https://docs.abp.io/en/commercial/latest/modules/text-template-management) compatible with microservices and distributed systems.
+For this reason, in this version, the Dynamic Text Template Store has been introduced to make the [Text Template Management module](https://docs.abp.io/en/commercial/latest/modules/text-template-management) compatible with microservices and distributed systems.
 It allows you to store and get all text templates from a single point.
 Thanks to that, you can centrally manage the text templates in your admin application.

-> *Note*: If you are upgrading from an earlier version and using the Text Template Manamgement module, you need to create a new migration and apply it to your database.
+> *Note*: If you are upgrading from an earlier version and using the Text Template Management module, you need to create a new migration and apply it to your database.

-We will update the [Text Template Management module](https://docs.abp.io/en/commercial/latest/modules/text-template-management) in next days to state the configurations, while it mostly works automatically.
-You just need to configure the `TextTemplateManagementOptions` and set the `IsDynamicTemplateStoreEnabled` as true in you module class:
+We will update the [Text Template Management module](https://docs.abp.io/en/commercial/latest/modules/text-template-management) in the next few days to state the configurations, while it mostly works automatically.

+To enable the dynamic template store, you just need to configure the `TextTemplateManagementOptions` and set the `IsDynamicTemplateStoreEnabled` as true in you module class:

 ```csharp
 Configure<TextTemplateManagementOptions>(options =>